We were always this bad.

 It’s the equivalent of creating a comfortable city, with filtered air and water, but that somehow makes you allergic to natural air and water.
 And then, they convince you that natural air is bad for you.

-So, let’s dive a little on my experience with Mac – remember, I use Linux most of the time, my wife also uses Linux (by choice, by the way, although basically nobody believe me when I say that, and no, she’s doesn’t work with computers), so my whole life is somehow based on open standards.
+So, let’s dive a little on my experience with Mac – remember, I use Linux most of the time, my wife also uses Linux (by choice, by the way, although basically nobody believe me when I say that, and no, she’s not a developer or a technical person in any way), so my whole life is somehow based on open standards.
 So, the first thing I tried on my Mac was to start some open standard services – OpenSSH, VNC, for remote access…

 (more…)